mitsu3s/placekeeper/README.md

 ## Attention

-Running the application requires a description of the mail server in the .env file, which is not included here for security reasons.
+Running the application locally requires a description of the mail server in the .env file, which is not included here for security reasons.

 Also, the database may go to sleep and not work well.